 Before placing your drain back on the bottom of the candy cane add a handful of rocks or stones.
 This will help give weight to the bottom and keep the candy cane(s) from getting toppled over in the wind.

 Honestly getting all these bulbs through the holes was an interesting task when I got to the middle of the pipe, but I used some tweezers and pulled them through and I think it was worth the effort.

-Took these to a neighbors front door to test out how they would look and there ya have it!
 They looked great in the daylight and at night.
-The dark picture doesn't give them justice, but in person they were gleamin away!
+The dark picture doesn't give them justice, but in person, they were gleaming away!